 , Bangalore-C K Road

-Hospet SRS Travels, the site where the great Vijaya Nagara Kingdom was situated lies about 13 km from Hampi in the state of Karnataka, India.
+Hospet SRS Travels and Logistics Private Limited, the site where the great Vijaya Nagara Kingdom was situated lies about 13 km from Hampi in the state of Karnataka, India.
 It is also reachable from Bangalore, capital city of Karnataka, placed 350 km away from Hospet.
 As has been called the gateway to Hampi, Hospet stands proud of the Tungabhadra Dam which keeps the river Tungabhadra from being devastating and befitting to the peoples in generating power.
 There is a garden in the Japanese style at the base of the Dam which is a popular travel attraction of this historical city of Hospet.

-Hospet SRS Travels , is well connected to all the major cities of Karnataka.
+Hospet SRS Travels and Logistics Private Limited , is well connected to all the major cities of Karnataka.
 Transport buses from the capital city Bangalore are regular to Hospet.
 Bangalore is around 350 Km from here.
 Hampi is among the most important travel destination in Karnataka which is only 13 km from here.
 Hospet thus is the best place from where you can head to Hampi.

 Quick Links - Book Bus Tickets from Hospet